Statistical significance

 When you run a test, you can run a one-tailed or two-tailed test.

 Optimizely uses two-tailed tests because they are required for the false discovery rate control in Stats Engine.
-False discovery rate control is more important when making business decisions than whether you use a one-tailed or two-tailed test because you want to avoid implementing a false positive or negative.
+False discovery rate control is more important when making business decisions than whether you use a one-tailed or two-tailed test because you want to avoid implementing a false positive.

 Segmentation and statistical significance

-You can segment your results to see if certain groups of visitors behave differently from your visitors overall.
-However, Optimizely does not perform additional false discovery rate correction for segmented results.
+You can segment your results on the Optimizely Experiment Results page to see whether specific visitor groups behave differently from the overall audience.
+Optimizely does not perform additional false discovery rate control across segments.

 Change the statistical significance setting